 Flash forward to 2011 – That was the time when the planning for what became WREN in Charlottesville came into being.
 There had been a falling out between members of the 91.9 WNRN radio Board of Directors.
 WNRN founder Mike Friend started planning a new rock station at this time.
 Jon Hall, one of the other WNRN Directors on the ‘losing’ side also decided to apply for a frequency.
 Additionally, Jaquon Middleton who was the manager of the WNRN late night Rap and Hip-Hop show became interested too.
 Jeff Lenert who worked in the news department of WNRN also decided to apply for a frequency.
 Originally, these last two stations were going to operate on a shared time basis on 94.7.
 Happily there was a filing window for new Low Power FM (LPFM) stations in October 2013.
 There have only been two of those ever.
 While the resulting stations are each independently owned and operated, to save on expenses, an umbrella group was founded called the ‘Virginia Radio Coop’ to divide office and transmitter site rent, office, and some other technical expenses.
 The Coop and all four stations (WREN, WXRK, WVAI, and WPVC) are located in the Seminole Square Shopping Center in Charlottesville.

 At first, WREN was going to be WKMZ which would have had a Classic Country and Blue Grass format.
 That idea fell apart in 2015 when two Charlottesville stations went to Country and Classic Country formats within a week of each other.
 After some detective work it was discovered that the WREN call sign was available although it was listed as being unavailable in FCC records.
 Oldies was our drop back format which became a very happy situation.
-WKMZ remained the call sign of our Ruckersville simulcast partner which is on 96.5 FM.
+WKMZ remained the call sign of our Ruckersville simulcast partner which was on 96.5 FM.
+The WKMZ simulcast ended on October 10, 2019 at 3:05 PM.
 The corporate name for WREN is ‘Genesis Communications, Inc.’